 I promised a tutorial on how I painted some stripes on a wall and here it is!
 I thought about waiting until I had the bathroom all staged and finished, but who knows when that will actually be complete.
 So you’ll get how I did the striped walls, but not much else for now.
 I’m working on the rest though 🙂

-mildewcide…mildewicide…mildicide a packet of some syrupy paint additive in the can to help keep the mold from coming back.
-You’ll recall that mold is the reason this project jumped to the #1 position on the project list.
+mildewcide…mildewicide…mildicide a packet of some syrupy paint additive in the can help keep the mold from coming back.
+The mold is the reason this project jumped to the #1 position on the project list.

 I wanted the dark color stripe at the top and bottom of the wall.
 I like the contrast between the white base molding and the darker color.
 That meant I needed an odd number of stripes.
 I went with 9 after taking into account where the stripes would fall around the mirror and other fixtures.
 I took the total number of vertical inches I had on the wall and divided it by 9 to get just over 10″ stripes.
 I double checked how that would work out on the wall behind the door.
 I highly recommend doing the checking first.
 I had to make a few adjustments to my measurement to get it just right.